Go Back

 Raspberry Buttermilk Cake

-A light and fluffy cake with bursts of fresh raspberries, perfect for any occasion.
+A delightful and simple cake that combines the tartness of raspberries with the richness of buttermilk, perfect for any occasion.

 Prep Time 20 minutes